guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ### Similar Search

-We think the model inference equals to finding the similar prompt-response-pair in train-dataset.
+We think the model inference equals to finding the most similar prompt-response-pair in train-dataset.
 So fixing the model knowledge equals to fixing the its most similar related data.

 ### Without Reward model